-My work at MIT focuses on the air pollution impacts of combustion emissions from aviation and other sectors (e.g. road transportation, electric power generation, etc.).
-I develop and use an adjoint of a chemistry transport model to quantify the impacts of emissions perturbations on environmental end points of interest.
-My current work concentrates on how combustion emissions impacts are transported in the atmosphere, and on how different sectors contribute to pollution.
-I am also looking at the ozone impacts of supersonic aircraft in the stratosphere.
-My work has been used to inform the International Civil Aviation Organization (ICAO) on an international aircraft carbon standard and was also applied to quantify the impacts of the excess NOx emissions from Volkswagen diesel vehicles in the US.
+Irene’s PhD thesis at LAE focused on the numerical modeling of the atmospheric impacts of combustion emissions from ground level and high-altitude emission sources, concentrating on (a) how combustion emissions’ impacts are transported in the atmosphere and how different sectors contribute to pollution, and (b) the ozone impacts of supersonic aircraft in the stratosphere.
+Irene’s work has been used to inform the International Civil Aviation Organization (ICAO) on an international aircraft carbon standard, and was also applied to quantify the impacts of the excess NOx emissions from Volkswagen diesel vehicles in the US.

 - Combustion emissions

 - Environmental impacts

 Dedoussi IC, 2018.
 Adjoint sensitivity analysis of the atmospheric impacts of combustion emissions.
 Massachusetts Institute of Technology, Ph.D.
 Thesis June 2018. (to be uploaded on DSpace@MIT).

 Dedoussi IC, 2014.
 Air pollution and early deaths in the United States: Attribution of PM2.5 exposure to emissions species, time, location and sector.
 Massachusetts Institute of Technology, S.M.
 Thesis June 2014.
 DSpace@MIT.

 Dedoussi IC, Hynes TP, Siller H, 2013.
 Investigating the landing gear noise using fly-over data: The case of a Boeing 747-400.
 19th AIAA/CEAS Aeroacoustics Conference.
 May 27-29, 2013, Berlin, Germany.
 DOI: 10.2514/6.2013-2115.